aroz-online/ArozOS-Developers/src/content/docs/frontend_media/index.md

 This method is only suitable for filenames that contains only ASCII characters and no special characters like ```+``` or ```?```.
 If you are not sure the filename of the user selected, use the ```/media/download/``` endpoint instead.

-If gzip is enabled and the ```&download=true``` download request is used, the browser will not know the file size and thus, the download progress will not show on browser.

 ### Media Download Request
 To start file download in a new browser tab, you can redirect user to the ```/media/download/``` endpoint with ```?file={{path}}``` parameter.
 Here is an example of such use cases.